CloudKlass/Azure-Admin/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     | Name | **az104-04-pip0** |
     | SKU | **Standard** |

+    >Note: If you have problems with Azure allowing the name, add your initials to the end.

 1. On the **ipconfig1** blade, set **Assignment** to **Static**, leave the default value of **IP address** set to **10.40.0.4**.

 1. Back on the **ipconfig1** blade, save the changes.
 Make sure to wait for the save operation to complete before you proceed to the next step.